Pikachuxxxx/Fireworks-Engine/README.md

 ### Updates

-Currently working on Camera2D and Event system and adding more diversity to the existing API.
+Currently Event system and adding more diversity to the existing API.

 Find the latest features list and updates about the engine at : [Fireworks Engine update thread](https://twitter.com/GameGraphicsGuy/status/1300449455733239808)